 - Use your bed only for sleep and sex.

-Get one every year.
+Get a flu shot every year.
+Make sure to get your shot in October or November, before the flu season kicks into high gear.
 The flu and other respiratory infections can cause serious problems for people with COPD.
-You might want to ask your doctor if you should get a pneumonia vaccine.
-It's also a good idea to avoid crowds during flu season.
+You might want to ask your doctor if you should get a pneumonia vaccine as well.

 11. Consider Oxygen Therapy